Fact Sheet – My Rights at Work: The Duty to Accommodate in Ontario and its Limits

 - Health and safety requirements.

 No other factors can be considered as “undue hardship.”
-For example, inconvenience is not a factor for assessing whether the employer is allowed to say no to your accommodation request.
+For example, inconvenience is not an excuse for whether the employer is allowed to say no to your accommodation request.

 If your employer shows you that your request for accommodation will cause them undue hardship, they are obligated to work with you to find a different accommodation that works for your disability-related needs.